bootleq/feeders/README.md

 ## Charts

-Content under `/charts` path is provided by a sub project `feeders-charts`.
+Content under `/charts` path is provided by a sub project [feeders-charts][].

+Setup it by `pnpm pull:charts`, but currently the intermediate repo is not public available, you have to prepare it first.

 ## Test